ismet55555/CompTIA_Linux_Plus_Notes/README.md

     - Get 5 random characters: `head -c 5 /dev/urandom`
     - Generate secure token: `dd if=/dev/urandom  count=1 bs=128 | sha512sum`

-## Logical Volume

-Device Mapper
-    - Creates virtual device and passes data from that virtual device to one or more physical devices.

-DM-Multipath
-    - Linux kernel feature that rrovides redundancy and improved performance for block storage devices.
-    - If one path fails, it will switch to other remaining paths

-`mdadm`
-    - Tool used to create and manage software- based RAID arrays
-    - Create manage and monitor RAID arrays
-    - Data is in multiple different storage devices
-    - Alternative to using device mapper and DM-Multipath

 ## RAID (Redundant Array of Independent or Inexpensive Disks)

 - Way of storing the same data in different places on multiple physical disks